Multiscale Multi-Type Spatial Bayesian Analysis for High-Dimensional Data with Application to Wildfires and Migration: Simulation

 To more rigorously compare the two methods, we simulate 100 replicates of data in both settings and compute the average of mean square prediction error (MSPE) between the simulated latent process and predicted latent process and the continuous rank probability score (CRPS, \citealp{GK14}) for the first and second variables.
+Recall for the discrepancy model $\boldsymbol{\delta}_{y}$ is interpreted as a noise parameter, and as such, the true latent process is $\boldsymbol{y}_{DT}$, whereas for the model without a discrepancy parameter the true latent process is $\boldsymbol{y}^*$.
 For the Bernoulli variable $Y_3$, we compute the Hellinger's distance \citep{hellinger} between the true simulated probabilities and the predicted probabilities.
 Additionally, we include the average of mean squared error (MSE) between the true/realized and estimated fixed/random effects and central processing unit (CPU) time in seconds.
-In terms of predictive accuracy, our discrepancy BHM fitted via EPR appears to perform better when discrepancy is present (see Table \ref{tab:eprtab}), while the traditional BHM fitted via MCMC appears to perform better when discrepancy is not present (see Table \ref{tab:mcmctab}).
+In terms of predictive accuracy, our fitted discrepancy BHM appears to perform better when discrepancy is present (see Table \ref{tab:eprtab}), while the traditional BHM fitted via MCMC appears to perform better when discrepancy is not present (see Table \ref{tab:mcmctab}).
 In general, both methods exhibit comparable inferential performance, with one method slightly outperforming the other depending on the dataset, particularly whether discrepancy is present.
-However, the EPR method is significantly more efficient computationally, taking less than 50 seconds on average, which is approximately 26 times faster than the traditional MCMC method.
+However, our method is significantly more efficient computationally, taking less than 50 seconds on average, which is approximately 26 times faster than the traditional MCMC method.